AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

-If you don't have clang-format set up on your machine, and your patch is not very long, you may find that it's more convenient to just submit it and hope for the best, and if it doesn't pass the CI test, look at the diffs in the log and make the corrections by hand and then submit an update to the patch (i.e. relying on CI to run clang-format for you).
+If you don't have clang-format set up on your machine, and your patch is not very long, you may find that it's more convenient to just submit it and hope for the best, and if it doesn't pass the CI test, look at the diffs in the log for the "clang-format" CI run and make the corrections by hand and then submit an update to the patch (i.e. relying on CI to run clang-format for you).

 Because the basic formatting is automated by clang-format, we won't enumerate the rules here.

-#### File conventions

-C++ implementation should be named `*.cpp`.
-Headers should be named `.h`.
-All headers should contain

-    #pragma once

-All source files should begin with the copyright and license, which can be found in the LICENSE.md file (or cut and pasted from any other other source file).

-For NEW source files, please change the copyright year to the present.
-DO NOT edit existing files only to update the copyright year, it just creates pointless deltas and offers no increased protection.
+For the occasional non-clang-format regions of code, NEVER alter somebody else's code to reformat just because you found something that violates the rules.
+Let the group/author/leader know, and resist the temptation to change it yourself.

+Each line of text in your code, including comments, should be at most 80 characters long.
+Exceptions are allowed for those rare cases where letting a line be longer (and wrapping on an 80-character window) is actually a better and clearer alternative than trying to split it into two lines.
+Sometimes this happens, but it's extremely rare.

+We prefer three (3) consecutive empty lines between freestanding functions or class definitions, one blank line between method declarations within a class definition.
+Put a single blank line within a function if it helps to visually separate different sequential tasks, but don't put multiple blank lines in a row within a function, or blank lines right after an opening brace or right before a closing brace.
+The goal is to use just enough white space to help developers visually parse the code (for example, spotting at a glance where new functions begin), but not so much as to spread it out or be confusing.

 #### Identifiers